Design history · Movements

 Beat the Whites with the Red Wedge (Lissitzky, 1919) — the Civil-War poster that founded the visual grammar.
 A red triangle driving into a white circle, set against geometric Cyrillic type.
 Pure abstraction, deployed as political messaging.

 Books!
-Please! advertising poster (Rodchenko, 1924) — the most-reproduced image of the movement.
-Lilya Brik photomontaged shouting through stacked red-and-black geometric type.
-A template for every subsequent advertising photomontage.
+Please! advertising poster (Rodchenko, 1925) — Lilya Brik photomontaged shouting through stacked red-and-black geometric type.
+A template for the agitational advertising photomontage that followed.

 For the Voice (Lissitzky / Mayakovsky, 1923) — typographic poetry book with thumb-tabbed icons.
 Typography as user interface, forty years before the term existed.

 USSR in Construction (1930–1941) — large-format propaganda magazine designed in rotation by Lissitzky, Rodchenko, Stepanova and Klutsis.
-The movement’s grand finale in print.
+State-funded, printed at exhibition scale, and the final sustained vehicle for Constructivist graphic methods before Socialist Realism was mandated in 1934.

 Key works & examples